-In order to provide a safe campus for our students, we ask that all students be dropped off at the west end of the high school.
-Students may then walk on the sidewalk to the middle school.
-Students should be picked up in the small parking lot in front of the high school at the end of the school day.
+In order to provide a safe campus for our students, we ask that all students be dropped off in front of Asa Clark in the morning.
+Students should be picked up from the inner loop in front of the high school if you are doing parent pick-up.
 Adherence to these procedures will help maintain the traffic flow while keeping children safe.